 The projects he advises on are typically high in value and involve complex issues, such as schedule delay, defective supplies, warranty claims, liquidated damages and extension of time claims.

-Richard has been acknowledged as a leading Government lawyer in AFR's Best Lawyers 2018.
-He was also recommended as a Government lawyer in The Legal 500 Asia Pacific 2018 and as a Leading Corporate, Commercial & Procurement Lawyer (Canberra) in Doyle's Guide 2017, and ranked in the Chambers Asia-Pacific Guide 2018.
+Richard has been acknowledged as a leading Government lawyer in the AFR's Best Lawyers 2018.
+He was also recommended as a Government lawyer in The Legal 500 Asia Pacific 2018, and as a Leading Corporate, Commercial & Procurement Lawyer (Canberra) in Doyle's Guide 2017, and ranked in the Chambers Asia-Pacific Guide 2018.

 Richard works primarily with the larger Commonwealth departments and agencies.